Gavin1937/heartbeat/README.md

 > In Makefile's case, you can use parameters after `make` command to add compiler flags.
 > e.g.: `make RESP=TCP`, `make RESP=HTTP`, `make CLOSING_DELAY=0`

+> [!NOTE]
+> In CMake's case, you can use parameters after `cmake -S . -B build` command to add compiler flags.
+> e.g.: `-DRESP=TCP`, `-DRESP=HTTP`, `-DCLOSING_DELAY=ON`

+You can add an additional compiler flag to change response protocol
+* `-DRESP_TCP`: default response protocol, raw TCP data
+* `-DRESP_HTTP`: response data using HTTP
+* `-DNO_CLOSING_DELAY`: server will add a small delay before closing, so client would have time to retrieve all data.
+This flag will disable such behavior.
+    * recommend to leave it enabled to avoid wired error of client.

 # sample response